Registration for our next Yoga Teacher Training Program, beginning January 2018 is now open! Apply now and save on tuition!

 Come to understand the chakras and subtle energy body, explore which yoga postures are related to various feelings, emotions or life events.
 Become attuned to subtle body cues, learn to more fully experience the body-mind connection and how to use yoga for life change.

-Explore ethics for yoga teachers, such as those involving teacher – student relationships and community, understand the value of teaching yoga as a service and being of service to others (seva).
+Explore ethics for yoga teachers, such as those involving teacher – student relationships and community, understand the value of teaching yoga as a service.

-Our training takes place through 11 weekend intensives, over a 9 month period of time.
+Our training takes place through 12 weekend intensives, over the course of one year.
 We know that it takes time to fully integrate all of the new learning from each weekend intensive.
 And because we want you to have the best possible experience, we’re not in a rush!
-Intensives are scheduled roughly every 3-4 weeks, working around home football games and major holidays.
+Intensives are scheduled roughly every 4 weeks, working around home PSU football games and major holidays.
 Our convenient weekend format is perfect for those who live nearby and also those who travel into town.
 Weekend classes mean you can take the training without interfering with your work week and with minimal interruption to your family life.
 Our trainees have successfully navigated the program while continuing full-time jobs, and while taking care of young children.

 Trainees will be given homework assignments in between each weekend intensive to help deepen their understanding of yoga.
 These assignments will take no more than a few hours of time each month.